owen-kellie-smith/financial-maths-mediawiki/README.md

 Code is at:https://github.com/owen-kellie-smith/financial-maths-mediawiki/

-Code is running on MediaWiki 1.25.2 at http://mediawiki-treaties.rhcloud.com/wiki
+A wiki using the extension, running MediaWiki 1.25.2 is at http://mediawiki-treaties.rhcloud.com/wiki .

 Practice financial mathematics questions for the actuarial exams.
 Define and calculate interest rates, annuity certain, mortgage repayment, project valuation, spot/forward/par yields.